subvisual/guides/protocol/README.md

     git push origin [branch]

-Submit a [Github pull request](http://goo.gl/Kmdee) or if you have permission to merge immediately (not advised).
+Submit a [Github pull request](http://goo.gl/Kmdee) or if you have permission to, merge immediately (not advised).

 Review code
 -----------

-A team member other than the author reviews the pull request.
+A team member(s) other than the author reviews the pull request.

 They make comments and ask questions directly on lines of code in the Github web interface.